Birth Injury Attorneys In Phoenix

-- Cerebral palsy;
+- Cerebral palsy

-- Brain Damage; and
+- Brain damage

-- Seizure Disorders
+- Seizure disorders

 Most birth injuries, however, are not life-altering.
 These include:

-- Bruised or torn nerves in the face, resulting in partial facial paralysis (which could improve on its own or require surgery);
+- Bruised or torn nerves in the face, resulting in partial facial paralysis (which could improve on its own or require surgery)

 - Marks or bruises left by the forceps used to aid in delivery

-Though these injuries by themselves are not typically catastrophic, they can be used as persuasive evidence there was a traumatic birth process leading to your baby’s catastrophic injury of cerebral palsy, paraplegia, brain damage, seizure disorder, etc. Therefore, it is important to seek a legal opinion if you believe malpractice was a factor in your baby’s injury.
+Though these injuries by themselves are not typically catastrophic, they can be used as persuasive evidence that there was a traumatic birth process leading to your baby’s catastrophic injury of cerebral palsy, paraplegia, brain damage, seizure disorder, etc. Therefore, it is important to seek a legal opinion if you believe malpractice was a factor in your baby’s injury.

 How common are birth injuries?

 It is difficult to compile accurate statistics on this issue because birth injuries are underreported.
-However, the Centers for Disease Control and Prevention estimates that approximately 7 babies out of every 1,000 births will suffer a birth injury.
+However, the Centers for Disease Control and Prevention estimates that approximately seven babies out of every 1,000 births will suffer a birth injury.

 What are the risk factors for birth injuries?